 Official Professional Biography

 Adam Wierman is a Professor in the Department of Computing and Mathematical Sciences (CMS) at the California Institute of Technology.
 He is the director of the Information Science and Technology (IST) initiative and served as Executive Officer (a.k.a.
 Department Chair) of CMS from 2015-2020.
-Additionally, he serves on Advisory Boards of the Linde Institute of Economic and Management Sciences and the “Sunlight to Everything” thrust in the Resnick Institute for Sustainability.
+Additionally, he serves on Advisory Board of the Linde Institute of Economic and Management Sciences and previously served on Advisory Board of the “Sunlight to Everything” initiative of the Resnick Institute for Sustainability.
 He received his Ph.D., M.Sc., and B.Sc. in Computer Science from Carnegie Mellon University in 2007, 2004, and 2001, respectively, and has been a faculty at Caltech since 2007.

 Adam’s research strives to make the networked systems that govern our world sustainable and resilient.
 He develops new mathematical tools in machine learning, optimization, control, and economics and applies these tools to design new algorithms and markets that can be deployed in data centers, the electricity grid, transportation systems, and beyond.
 He is best known for his work spearheading the design of algorithms for sustainable data centers, which led to significant industry adoption and was named a Computerworld Honors Laureate.
 He is a co-author of a book on “The Fundamentals of Heavy-tails”.
 Currently, his work focuses on the interface of machine learning and control, with applications to sustainability.

-He is a recipient of multiple awards, including the ACM Sigmetrics Rising Star award, the IEEE Communications Society William R. Bennett Prize, the ACM Sigmetrics Test of Time award, an NSF Career Award, and multiple teaching awards.
+He is a recipient of multiple awards, including the ACM Sigmetrics Rising Star award, the IEEE Communications Society William R. Bennett Prize, the ACM Sigmetrics Test of Time award, the IEEE INFOCOM Test of Time award, an NSF Career Award, the Caltech IDEA Advocate Award, and multiple teaching awards.
 He is a co-author of papers that have received “best paper” awards at a wide variety of conferences across computer science, power engineering, and operations research including ACM Sigmetrics, IEEE INFOCOM, IFIP Performance, and IEEE PES.

 Shortened Professional Biography

 Adam Wierman is a Professor in the Department of Computing and Mathematical Sciences at Caltech.
 He received his Ph.D., M.Sc., and B.Sc. in Computer Science from Carnegie Mellon University and has been a faculty at Caltech since 2007.
 Adam’s research strives to make the networked systems that govern our world sustainable and resilient.
 He is best known for his work spearheading the design of algorithms for sustainable data centers and is co-author of a recent book on “The Fundamentals of Heavy-tails”.
-He is a recipient of multiple awards, including the ACM Sigmetrics Rising Star award, the ACM Sigmetrics Test of Time award, the IEEE Communications Society William R. Bennett Prize, multiple teaching awards, and is a co-author of papers that have received “best paper” awards at a wide variety of conferences across computer science, power engineering, and operations research.
+He is a recipient of multiple awards, including the ACM Sigmetrics Rising Star award, the ACM Sigmetrics Test of Time award, the IEEE INFOCOM Test of Time award, the IEEE Communications Society William R. Bennett Prize, the Caltech IDEA Advocate award, multiple teaching awards, and is a co-author of papers that have received “best paper” awards at a wide variety of conferences across computer science, power engineering, and operations research.

 Diversity, Equity, and Inclusion